dianakorka/Data-Science-in-R/Inference/Project4.md

     ## 10 Balance              9     23.7
     ## # ℹ 149 more rows

-Now the t-test.
+Now the t-test for this second approach.
 We need to choose two categories at a time.
 The test below is for Balance vs. Economy.

 ``` r
 my_fit_test_be <- fit_data %>%